KhrTim/Resume/C++/README.md

 , where pairs of letters are edges in minimum spannig tree and number is a sum of edge's weights.<br />
 For particular exaple:
 ![Result graph image](Result_graph.jpg)

+P.S.
+Program doesn't provide visualisation of a graph.
+Images are made by another appliation and here only for demonstration.